irx-404notfound/programming-notes/java-script/js-fundaments.md

 ## PARAMETERS

-A parameter is a value which that a function can receive like an argument when it is called.
+A parameter is a value that a function can receive when it is called.

 > [!NOTE]
-> Parameters are inside the `()` of a functions.
+> Parameters are defined inside the `()` of a functions.

 ```javascript
 function getCopyright(name, year) { // name and year are parameters.